osuarezmunist/msan622/final-project/README.md

 LIE FACTOR: This is a major concern when looking at a dynamic set of variables because the scales can change dramatically depending on the set of variables.
 In the plot below, Q12 has a 7-point that extends the x-axis.

-DATA DENSITY: Small multiples are quite dense to begin with, even when the response scale varies slighltly.
+DATA DENSITY: Small multiples are quite dense to begin with, even when the response scale varies slightly.

 DATA TO INK RATIO: Again, small multiples have very good DIR, but require a lot of mental processing.
 While the axis labels are repeated, the alternatives would increase eye-ball travel exponentially.
 I tried including the question prompts for each sub-plot, but this turn the small into large multiples.

 ![IMAGE] (SmallMult.png)

 #### HeatMap of Correlations ####
 Once a few bad variables, have been dropped, I find this heatmap to be extremely useful.
 It allows for a quick selection of the first groupings of variables for analysis.
-I mapped the strength of the correlations between paris of variables to a divergent 2-color palette.
+I mapped the strength of the correlations between pairs of variables to a divergent 2-color palette.
 In the plot below, you can quickly see the variables that are good candidates to group for further analysis.

 In this exploration, I was interested in examining visual representations of many types of statistics to make the analysis of a data set more efficient.
 I find this plot to be very effective at presenting the top-level view of the potential associations between variables.
 It tells me where to start.